G-Suman/Backend-Course-Selling-WebSite/Backend/README.md

 # Course-Selling Website Backend
-**Description**
+**Description:**
 Welcome to the Course-Selling Website Backend project!
 This is where we handle the technical stuff behind an online course-selling website.
-I have used popular tools like MongoDB, Node.js, and Express.js to make sure everything runs smoothly.
+I have used popular tools like PostgreSQL , Prisma ,  Node.js, and Express.js to make sure everything runs smoothly.

-Certainly!
-Here's an updated version:

 ----------